 There are several drug combinations used to treat MCL and some are more intensive than others.
 Because more intensive treatments tend to have more side effects, they are often reserved for younger patients or patients in good overall health.

-Rituxan combined with cyclophosphamide, doxorubicin, vincristine, and prednisone (R-CHOP) or with cyclophosphamide, vincristine, and prednisone (R-CVP) are two of the more widely used initial treatment regimens for MCL however clinical trial results have demonstrated that Treanda (bendamustine) or Imbruvica (ibrutinib) combined with Rituxan (BR) are also effective treatment options compared to R-CHOP or R-CVP, and offer a "chemotherapy free" approach to treatment.17,19
+Rituxan combined with cyclophosphamide, doxorubicin, vincristine, and prednisone (R-CHOP) or with cyclophosphamide, vincristine, and prednisone (R-CVP) historically were two of the more widely used initial treatment regimens for MCL however clinical trial results have demonstrated that Treanda (bendamustine) or Imbruvica (ibrutinib) combined with Rituxan (BR) are also effective treatment options compared to R-CHOP or R-CVP, and offer a "chemotherapy free" approach to treatment.17,19